osmandapp/web/main/docs/user/map/point-layers-on-map.md

 [Read more](../widgets/markers.md#configure-marker-widgets-and-marker-appearance) about marker appearance.

-## Track points
+## Track Waypoints

 Track points (waypoints) are points that are part of Track (GPX) files.
 These points displayed automatically if track is displayed on the map.
 They look & could be configured similar to [Favorites](#favorites) - icon, names, color, shape.
+How to create and add Waypoint read [here](../personal/tracks.md#add-waypoint).

 ![Track on map](@site/static/img/map/track_point_on_map.png)